xTriixrx/satpy-scrapy/README.md

  * python3 satpy-scrapy.py -gk2a --images="\"Natural Color\" \"True Color\"" --tor-password="password"
  * python3 satpy-scrapy.py -e --images=\"GeoColor \"Derived Motion Winds\"" --tor-password="password"
  * python3 satpy-scrapy.py -m --images="\"Natural Color\" \"GeoColor\"" --tor-password="password"

+The merge-img program is a utility program which will merge together patches of a full res image together.
+Some satellites being queried are written to extract the full resolution patches to be merged together at a later time, rather than downloading a single, low resolution image.
+Some images provide the full 11008px x 11008px resolution image while others are downscaled to 5500px x 5500px Here are some sample commands for this program:

+ * python3 merge-img.py --destination="\"HIMAWARI-8/2021-02-08/22-30 UTC/GeoColor\"" --dimension="16"
+ * python3 merge-img.py --destination="\"HIMAWARI-8/2021-02-08/22-30 UTC/RGB AirMass\"" --dimension="8"

+It is highly recommended to target a single image type at a time for a given scraping run as each image requires 256 (16x16) or 64 (8x8) web scraping runs for each image patch.
+As the number of images increase, the risk of failure exponentially increases along with the number of web scrape requests.
+It can also be said that the more images scraped in a single run the longer the run will take, so if this is to be automated the chance of missing images increases.
+Optimally, this would benefit from a mulithreaded, multisystem environment such as a Beowulf cluster.
+Below here is a list of each satellite that follows this pattern of individual image patches and will need to merge the image patches together, along with the available resolution:

+HIMAWARI-8:

+ * Band 1 (16x16)
+ * Band 2 (16x16)
+ * Band 3 (16x16)
+ * Band 4 (16x16)
+ * Band 5 (8x8)
+ * Band 6 (8x8)
+ * Band 7 (8x8)
+ * Band 8 (8x8)
+ * Band 9 (8x8)
+ * Band 10 (8x8)
+ * Band 11 (8x8)
+ * Band 12 (8x8)
+ * Band 13 (8x8)
+ * Band 14 (8x8)
+ * Band 15 (8x8)
+ * Band 16  (8x8)
+ * GeoColor (16x16)
+ * Shortwave Albedo (8x8)
+ * Visible Albedo (8x8)
+ * Split Window Difference (8x8)
+ * Natural Color (16x16)
+ * RGB AirMass (8x8)
+ * Day Cloud Phase Distinction (16x16)
+ * Dust (8x8)
+ * Fire Temperature (8x8)
+ * Natural Fire Color (16x16)
+ * Ash (8x8)
+ * Sulfur Dioxide (8x8)
+ * Cloud-Top Height (8x8)
+ * Cloud Geometric Thickness (8x8)
+ * Cloud Layers (8x8)
+ * Cloud Optical Thickness (8x8)
+ * Cloud Effective Radius (8x8)
+ * Cloud Phase (8x8)

 Below is a .gif file created by ELEKTRO-L2 satellite images scraped by this program from January 26th - January 27th.